 Leeds Beckett University and Barnsley NHS Assistive Technology Service are collaborating to run an AAC-focused module as part of the BSc Speech and Language Therapy (SLT) course in Spring 2016.
-This presentation will provide information about the module and discuss the involvement of people who use AAC and students in the planning and development process.
+This presentation will provide information about the module and discuss the involvement of AAC users and students in the planning and development process.

-The project will still be in development but the module plans to link people who use AAC and students together via internet-based video link and face-to-face meetings to carry out structured activities to support the communication skills and knowledge of both the students and people who use AAC.
+The project will still be in development but the module plans to link AAC users and students together via internet-based video link and face-to-face meetings to carry out structured activities to support the communication skills and knowledge of both the students and AAC users.

-Outcomes will be measured post module via online discussion forums and semi-structured face-to-face interviews with students and people who use AAC to explore perceptions of value, skill development, technical insights and module improvement suggestions.
+Outcomes will be measured post module via online discussion forums and semi-structured face-to-face interviews with students and AAC users to explore perceptions of value, skill development, technical insights and module improvement suggestions.

-It is believed the project will be a valuable opportunity for knowledge exchange between SLT students and people who use AAC.
+It is believed the project will be a valuable opportunity for knowledge exchange between SLT students and AAC users.
 It will also provide education and healthcare services with exploratory information about internet-based teaching and service delivery.
-The paper should be of interest to people who use AAC, educators, clinical staff and students.
+The paper should be of interest to AAC users, educators, clinical staff and students.